 Juan joined Watsi on May 13th, 2014.
-Five years ago, Juan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Juan's most recent donation traveled 8,700 miles to support Alex, a seven-year-old boy from Tanzania, to fund corrective surgery so he can walk more easily and go to school.
+Seven years ago, Juan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Juan's most recent donation traveled 8,600 miles to support Da, a 64-year-old woman from Thailand, to fund a surgery to help her walk again.